kittykatattack/learningPixi/README.md

 console.log(animals.toGlobal(cat.position));
 //Displays: b.Point{x: 80, y: 80...};
 ```
-That give you an `x` and `y` position of 80.
+That gives you an `x` and `y` position of 80.
 That's exactly the cat's
 global position relative to the top left corner of the stage.
 (If you
 ever need to convert a global position to a local position, you can
 use the `toLocal` method - it works in the same way.)